 Farmers RECC Scholarship

 Farmers RECC has established an annual scholarship program to assist in financing higher education for students whose families, or themselves, are cooperative members.
-The cooperative will give seven $1,000 scholarships annually as follows.
+The cooperative will give eight $1,000 scholarships annually as follows.

 Three (3) Scholarships – Director District I (Barren & Edmonson Counties)

 Two (2) Scholarships – Director District II (Hart, Grayson & Larue Counties)

 Two (2) Scholarships – Director District III (Metcalfe, Green & Adair Counties)

 Scholarships can be used for tuition, fees, campus housing, textbooks, and other supplies directly related to the recipient’s education.

 Scholarships are paid to the accredited college, university, technical college or trade school of the students’ choice.